Ash, Surrey

 Ash is a village and civil parish in the far west of the borough of Guildford, Surrey.
 Ash is on the eastern side of the River Blackwater, with a station on the Reading-Guildford-Gatwick line, and direct roads to Aldershot, Farnham and Guildford.
 The 2011 census counted the residents of the main ward of Ash, which excludes Ash Vale, as 6,120.
-It is within the Aldershot Urban Area (the Blackwater Valley) and adjoins the riverside in the east of that large town; Ash has a small museum in the local cemetery chapel, a large secondary school and a library.
+Ash has a small museum in the local cemetery chapel, a large secondary school and a library.

 Localities

 The southern part of the parish, including St. Peter's Church and Ash village, is on the London Clay; but the greater portion, once including Frimley, covers the western side of the ridge of Bagshot Sands, which is divided from Chobham Ridges by the dip through which the Basingstoke Canal and railway run, and is known as Ash Common, Fox Hills and Claygate Common (now in Surrey Wildlife Trust and MoD use).